 عنوان مقاله [English]

 Water vapor is the dominant greenhouse gas in the Earth’s atmosphere and, at the same time, highly variable in the atmosphere.
 Observations of its spatial and temporal variations is a major objective of climate.
 It is important in several major areas in the atmospheric sciences, on scales from turbulence to synoptic-scale systems, and including cloud formation and maintenance, radiation and climate.
-The intent of this paper is to demonstrate the ability of MODIS PWV products at monthly and daily scales over Iran.
+The intent of this paper is to demonstrate the ability of MODIS PWV products for use in monthly and daily variability of climatological scales over Iran.
 Therefore, the results are presented in two sections.
 The first section compares the long term (2003-2015) Monthly mean MODIS Level 3 and ERA-Interim PWV data sets.
-The second section validates the level 2 MODIS PWV products by Radiosonde data at daily scales.
-For a better comparison of MODIS level 2 PWV products with Radiosonde data, we used from 10 Radiosonde stations over Iran.
+The second section validates the level 2 MODIS PWV products by Radiosonde daily data.
+For a better comparison of MODIS level 2 PWV products with Radiosonde data, we used data from 10 Radiosonde stations over Iran.
 We consider the sky conditions (cloudiness and visibility) in our comparison.

-Annual average MODIS PWV and ERA-Interim are close to each other (12.24) in addition, MODIS has a higher negative correlation coefficient with topography compared to ERA-Interim PWV data.
-This suggests that MODIS level-3 monthly PWV data are valuable in order the monthly long-term climatology of PWV over Iran.
-In daily scale, a comparison of MODIS and radiosonde PWV data in different atmospheric conditions significantly are different.
-During clear days with appropriate visibility (despite to time lag between two data sets) values of R2 is higher compared to cloudy days with poor visibility.
-Accuracy of the MODIS PWV data over Iran is strongly dependent on weather conditions.
+Annual average MODIS PWV and ERA-Interim are close to each other (12.24), in addition, MODIS has a higher negative correlation coefficient with topography compared to ERA-Interim PWV data.
+This suggests that MODIS level-3 monthly PWV data are valuable for the monthly long-term climatology of PWV over Iran.
+In daily scale, a comparison of MODIS and radiosonde PWV data in different atmospheric conditions are significantly different.
+During clear days with appropriate visibility (despite the time lag between two data sets) values of R2 is higher compared to cloudy days with poor visibility.
+Hence, accuracy of the MODIS PWV data over Iran is strongly dependent on weather conditions.